aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 will list all the templates.
 If you happened to run the `create-experiment-template` command above multiple times you might notice that it is possible to have multiple copies of a template only differentiated by the `id` field.

-While it is possible to update an existing experiment template via the `update-experiment-template` command, this will make it hard to establish what happened during an experiment.
+While it is possible to update an existing experiment template via the `update-experiment-template` command, and while the content of the template at execution time is saved with the experiment data, this may make it harder to establish what happened during an experiment.

 ### Exporting / saving templates